johnwbyrd/pennyworth/doc/plan.md

 - Per-user cost dashboards and automated reporting/alerts
 - Admin UI or CLI for API key and usage management
 - Advanced analytics and billing integration
+- **A web-based admin UI is not a near-term goal; CLI/script-based management is the current plan.**

 ---